United Electrical, Radio and Machine Workers of America: Early history

-The UE expanded greatly over the next decade, organizing workers of the major corporations in the electrical equipment, radio and machine tool industries.
 The union won a contentious strike at RCA and organized additional plants of GE, Westinghouse, GM's electrical division and smaller companies in its base industries.
 The union signed its first national contract with GE in 1938; Westinghouse, which more stubbornly resisted unionization of its plants, did not sign an agreement until 1941.
 By the end of World War II, UE was the third largest CIO union, with a membership of over 600,000.

 As in many of the new CIO unions organized in the 1930s, the membership and leaders of UE included a variety of radicals, including socialists and communists, as well as New Deal liberals and Catholics.
 Among the organizers and leaders of UE Local 107 at the Westinghouse South Philadelphia works were several former members of the Industrial Workers of the World (IWW).
 Foes of UE in the 1940s, 1950s and 1960s charged the union with "communist domination"; later studies demonstrated that UE was one of the most democratic US labor unions and that its policies differed markedly from those of the US Communist Party on a number of major issues.

 Following the outbreak of World War II, UE joined with other unions in the CIO in urging a no-strike pledge and higher productivity for the duration of the war, which UE viewed as a struggle against world fascism and therefore worthy of labor's support.
 The UE also supported expanded use of piecework systems in industry, which it defended as both necessary to boost production and a way to improve workers' earnings under the wartime wage control systems imposed by the War Labor Board.
-This appears to be largely true: the incentive systems that management used were their loosest during World War II and represented an important, and generally popular, form of compensation for workers.